Fred Perry: Clothing label

+In the late 1940s, Perry was approached by Tibby Wegner, an Austrian footballer who had invented an anti-perspirant device worn around the wrist.
+Perry made a few changes to Wegner's design to create the first sweatband.
+Wegner's next idea was to produce a sports shirt, which was to be made from white knitted cotton pique with short sleeves and a buttoned placket like René Lacoste's shirts.
+Launched at Wimbledon in 1952, the Fred Perry tennis shirt was an immediate success.

+The Fred Perry logo is a laurel wreath, based on the original symbol for Wimbledon.
+The logo, which appears on the left breast of Fred Perry garments, is stitched into the fabric of the shirt.
+The brand was initially run by the Perry family, namely his son David, until it was bought by Japanese company Hit Union in 1995.
+However, the Perry family continued to work closely with the brand.
+Fred Perry was the clothing sponsor of British tennis player Andy Murray from the start of his career until 2009.

 Sporting legacy

 Perry is considered by some to have been one of the greatest players ever to have played the game.
 In his 1979 autobiography Jack Kramer, the long-time tennis promoter and great player himself, called Perry one of the six greatest players of all time.
 In 1975, Don Budge ranked his top five players of all time and rated Perry number three behind Vines and Kramer.

 Kings of the Court, a video-tape documentary made in 1997 in conjunction with the International Tennis Hall of Fame, named Perry one of the ten greatest players of all time.
 But this documentary only considered those players who played before the Open era of tennis that began in 1968, with the exception of Rod Laver, who spanned both eras, so that all of the more recent great players are missing.

 In 100 Greatest of All Time, a 2012 television series broadcast by the Tennis Channel, Perry was ranked the 15th-greatest male player, just behind Boris Becker at 14th, and just ahead of Stefan Edberg at 16th.
 Perry's great rivals Vines (37th) and Crawford (32nd) were ranked well below him.